A BRIEF HISTORY OF THE CONTROVERSY AND DEVELOPMENTS SURROUNDING THE BOOK OF ABRAHAM

 Given all these issues, some faithful Mormons have accepted that the Book of Abraham was probably never on any Egyptian papyrus even though Joseph clearly believed it was.
 Instead of holding out for the “missing papyrus approach,” many instead opt for a “catalyst for revelation approach” which claims that the papyri simply served as a catalyst that sparked inspiration or revelation regarding the life of Abraham, or some ancient record of Abraham.
-This approach has its own challenges, one of them being that it requires us to conclude that the three facsimiles were incorrectly adapted by Joseph (unwittingly) to his revealed narrative of Abraham, and to acknowledge that they were also referenced within the revealed text itself (Abraham 1:12).
-The 2014 LDS.org essay about the Book of Abraham did at least open the door for faithful Mormons to accept this “catalyst” approach—although this approach does directly contradict traditional views of the book as well as the claims in the introduction to the book itself.
+This approach has its own challenges.
+There are a number of reasons that it is still impossible to attribute the book to Abraham himself, and a number of indicators that it is a more modern creation.
+Another challenge with this approach is that it requires us to conclude that the three facsimiles were incorrectly adapted by Joseph (unwittingly) to his revealed narrative of Abraham, and to acknowledge that they were also referenced within the revealed text itself (Abraham 1:12).
+The 2014 LDS.org essay about the Book of Abraham did at least open the door for faithful Mormons to accept this “catalyst” approach—although this approach does directly contradict traditional views of the book as well as the claims made in the introduction to the book itself.
 The church made a significant change to the introduction of the Book of Mormon in 2006.
 I wonder if a change will ever be made to the introduction to the Book of Abraham?

 MORE ON THE KEY ISSUES AND THE APOLOGETIC RESPONSES